top of page

 Join us for the WPS Summer Leadership Institute and discover a transformative educational experience!
 Applications are open now.
 Attend our virtual info sessions to learn more: RSVP by clicking here

 Ryan Bani Tahmaseb is a learning coach, curriculum developer, and author.
-He champions student choice, believes in the extraordinary potential within every learner, and is committed to harnessing the transformative power of meaningful relationships between educators and students.
+He champions student choice, believes in the extraordinary potential of every learner, and is committed to harnessing the transformative power of meaningful relationships between educators and students.

 bottom of page